abo-abo/function-args/README.md

     (set-default 'semantic-case-fold t)

 If your includes aren't located in default dirs e.g. /usr/include/ etc, then you have to do something like this:

     (semantic-add-system-include "~/Software/deal.II/include/" 'c++-mode)
     (semantic-add-system-include "/usr/local/boost_1_54_0/" 'c++-mode)

+You can add this to improve the parse of macro-heavy code:

+    (require 'semantic/bovine/c)
+    (add-to-list 'semantic-lex-c-preprocessor-symbol-file
+        "/usr/lib/gcc/x86_64-linux-gnu/4.8/include/stddef.h")

-# Main functions
+## Main functions

 ### `fa-show`